Healthy Side: Butternut Squash Purée with Ginger and Browned Butter

 - In the meantime, make Browned Butter with Ginger: Heat the butter in a small skillet (I use a 6"enamel coated cast iron one) over LOW heat.
 Leave until light brown bits form (from the butter's milk solids.)
 The butter will splatter a bit, and take up to 5 minutes to achieve brown butter.
 Remove from heat – after one minute add the ginger, stir in.
 Set aside.

-- Add to a food processor and purée until smooth. (this can be done as well in a 4 cup small food processor in 2 batches.)
+- Add to a food processor and purée until smooth.
+(This can be done as well in a 4 cup small food processor in 2 batches.)
 Add the browned butter with ginger, pulse in.

 - Done! taste for seasonings – add a pinch more salt & pepper if desired, can add just a pinch of cayenne pepper too.